 12. Facilities covered by this Order, to the extent possible, are encouraged to provide onsite vaccinations, easy access to nearby vaccinations, use of work time to get vaccinated, and education and outreach on vaccinations.

-14. This Order shall take effect on December 22, 2021, and facilities must be in compliance with the Order by February 1, 2022, with the exception of the deadlines set forth in section 2.a, which facilities must comply with as written.
+13. This Order shall take effect on September 17, 2022, and facilities must be in compliance with the Order at that time), with the exception of the deadlines set forth in section 7.a, which facilities must comply with as written.